ChrisOwens2244/final_project/README.md

 - NPM

 ## Improvements
-Adding a proper backend and running the backend and frontend on a cloud server.
+Adding a proper backend and run the backend and frontend on a cloud server.

 ## Links